kubernetes-sigs/krew/site/content/docs/developer-guide/plugin-manifest.md

 Krew makes it possible to install the same plugin on different operating systems (e.g., `windows`, `darwin` (macOS), and `linux`) and different architectures (e.g., `amd64`, `386`, `arm`, `arm64` and `ppc64le`).

+**All supported platforms:**

+The supported platforms for plugins are the ones that Krew itself is distributed in.
+See all supported platforms on the [releases page](https://github.com/kubernetes-sigs/krew/releases).

 To support multiple platforms, you may need to define multiple `platforms` in the plugin manifest.
 The `selector` field matches to operating systems and